Food Corner

 Therefore I mix everything together and make delicious rice balls.

-If you like, you can heat sugar with a little bit of water to add extra traditional taste.
+If you like, you can heat sugar with a little bit of water to add an extra traditional taste.

 And, you can be proud because you don’t waste food!